Rudy Migay: Playing career

+Following his playing career Migay turned his talents to scouting.
+He briefly scouted for the Pittsburgh Penguins and Central scouting of the NHL.
+Migay then joined the Buffalo Sabres scouting staff for 25 years and retired in 2004.

 Personal life

-He was brother-in-law to the first Stanley Cup winner of Slovak descent, Pete Backor who played for Toronto Maple Leafs.
+He was brother-in-law to the first Stanley Cup winner of Slovak descent, Pete Backor who played for the Toronto Maple Leafs.
 Migay himself was also of Slovak descent, having both parents born in what is today Slovakia (Orava region).
 Migay died January 16, 2016, at the age of 87.